 When all the above-listed factors are considered, it takes us back to the question of the price.

-Find Out How Much is a Cockatiel Bird in 2022
+Find Out How Much a Cockatiel Bird in 2022

 In the previous section, we gave a general estimate of how much it costs to own a cockatiel bird.

-This section will be more specific with the price (in relation to the types/varieties of cockatiel).
+This section will be more specific with the price (about the types/varieties of cockatiel).